 Giving your teen a basket full of goodies that they would find cool and actually use might make them think twice about rolling their eyes at you (okay—at least for one day!).

-Below is a list of small items and gifts that teenagers would likely love to see in an Easter basket.
+Below is a list of small items and gifts that tweens and teenagers would likely love to see in an Easter basket.
 Leave me a comment below if you have some other ideas that I can add to the list!

 This post contains affiliate links, from which I may earn a commission at no extra cost to you.

-How to Make an Easter Basket for a Teenager
+How to Make an Easter Basket

 I would start with a small- to medium-sized plastic or woven basket that later can be used as a storage container for electronic devices, video games, or other teenager-approved items.